ArchisChamps/LocationValidator/README.md

 - Location not found by Google Places API
 - Name does not match "Shoppers Stop"
-- Name does not contains the string "Shoppers Stop"
+- Name does not contain the string "Shoppers Stop"

 # Database setup